nnikita/RLDatix/README.md

 ## Project status
 The project is currently incomplete.
 The below modules are to be added -
 * SPA page to take the input and display the result is to be implemented.
-* Unit Testing and Integration Testing to be added.
+* Unit Testing and Integration Testing to be added with xUnit framework.
+* Cross-cutting concerns like error handling,logging can be centralized using Pipeline behaviour.
+* Validation can be done using fluent validation.

 ## Approach Taken